 Karen has had her Chaco Flip Eco Tread flip flops on her feet nearly every single day for the past couple of years.
 A strap finally broke while we were exploring Masaya Volcano in Nicaragua and she had to buy a new pair.
 That’s when she realized just how fabulous these flip flops are.
 The durable, non-slip soles (in the foot bed and on the bottom) resist odors and are prefect in the water or on slippery or rocky trails.
 The soft, pliable, nylon upper straps are easy to clean with a bit of liquid soap and an old toothbrush and they dry fast.
 And they’re tough as hell.
-Sure, one pair bit the dust (check out her old pair on the left above next to her brand new pair on the right) but only after years of daily use .
+Sure, one pair bit the dust but only after years of daily use.
 The few days during which Karen had to wear cheap plastic flip flops while she waited for her new Chacos to arrive were hell.
 Now Eric has a pair too.
 Another thing we love?
-The size is clearly and durably printed on the back of the heel of your Chacos which lets you re-ordering online worry free even without the chance to try them on before buying.
+The size is clearly and durably printed on the back of the heel of your Chacos which lets you re-order online worry free even without the chance to try them on before buying.

 - Buy Chaco EcoTread Flip Flops from Amazon